-11.6 Scoring of Individual Orators & Selection of Best Individual Orator averaging the individual oral scores from the Preliminary Oral Round sessions.
+11.6 Scoring of Individual Orators and Selection of Best Individual Orator

+The scores and rankings for each individual orator in the Competition shall be determined by averaging the individual oral scores from the Preliminary Oral Round sessions.
 The highest-ranking individual orator in English, in Spanish and in Portuguese will each receive the Best Individual Orator Award for the Competition.
 There will also be an award for the Highest Orator Overall.